 '''

+{

 "builders": [

 {

 "type": "Citrix Xen Server",

 ...the rest of the definition goes here.

 }

+]

 '''

 - type (mandatory): a string providing the machine image type to build.
 Default builder type for Citrix Xen Server: Citrix Xen Server.
 To get the available builder type, please refer to format - hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
 The followi - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
-These override any installation options in the Stack section.
-The following valid keys for installation are: - diskSize (mandatory): an integer providing the disk size of the machine image to create.
+These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
 This cannot be used if an advanced partitioning table is defined in the stack.